jlaundry/Client-Email-Security-RFC/README.md

 # Implementation

 After scanning a message, email Servers MAY insert a **Client-Email-Security** header field, to indicate that this message may contain a specific type of threat.
+If no threat is detected, the Server MAY include a Client-Email-Security header field with t=none, to indicate that the message was scanned.

-If present, Clients SHOULD use the Client-Email-Security header to display a warning message to the End-user, indicating that the email may contain a threat.
+If the Client-Email-Security header is present and the threat indicated is not none, Clients SHOULD use the threat and confidence values to display a specific warning message to the End-user, indicating that the email may contain a threat.
 Clients MAY use the presence of a header, and the confidence indicated in the header, to:

   - prevent certain risky actions, such as clicking links, downloading attachments, or replying to the message, without positive confirmation by the End-user that they understand the risk

+Clients MUST NOT use a single generic warning message for multiple threat and confidence values.
+The purpose of the warning message should be specific, so that End-users can understand the specific threat they need to be aware of.

-Clients SHOULD localise messages to End-users in their preferred language.
+Clients SHOULD localise warning messages to End-users in their preferred language.

 Clients SHOULD provide configuration options for End-users, to control if additional security controls are applied based on the threat and confidence markings.

 If multiple threats are detected, the Server SHOULD select the highest confidence threat.
-Multiple warning messages should not be displayed to an End-user, as this may cause further confusion.
+Multiple warning messages SHOULD NOT be displayed to an End-user, as this may cause further confusion.

 ## Header Signature